sochoa/monkey-idp/README.md

 * The API users bcrypt.GenerateFromPassword() to store the salted hash of the user's password.
 That's the best method I could find for storing passwords, for now.
 The purpose of this feature is to ensure that passwords are never stored in a manner that can be easily reverse engineered.

 __*Question*__:  Should we encrypt it also?

+## Next Steps

+* auth needs to work via API
+* sign-in and create-user should work from the UI
+* should add SSO registration and support
+* should add LDAP integration for back-end user directory
+* should add oauth support
+* should add API token request support with TTL